vmiclott/text-generator/README.md

   -s SEED, --seed SEED  Seed used for randomization
   -c CONTEXT [CONTEXT ...], --context CONTEXT [CONTEXT ...]
-Context used for words generation -p NUM_PROCESSES, --num_processes NUM_PROCESSES Number of processes used for sentence generation
+Context used for words generation -p NUM_PROCESSES, --num_processes NUM_PROCESSES Number of processes used for sentence generation -b, --skip_backoff_weights Do not take backoff weights into account during text generation to speed up the generation
 ```

 ### Example generating words without context